Incident Reporting & Helping a Student in Crisis

 What Is Your Role?

 Do you have a student issue or concern that you want to report?
-In the past you may have used the BIT Reporting Form to report concerns about a student’s mental wellness and the way it impacted their academic performance, or to report an incident regarding a student’s behavior.
+In the past you may have used the CARES Reporting Form to report concerns about a student’s mental wellness and the way it impacted their academic performance, or to report an incident regarding a student’s behavior.
 We are now using this webpage to help you determine the best course of action, and providing different reports to ensure issues are routed to the most appropriate people.

 Emotions and stress levels can run high at certain times during the academic year.
 If you notice a student acting out of character, you may be able to serve as a helpful resource.
 Your expression of interest and concern may be a critical factor in helping the student re-establish an emotional connection with family and friends.
 Your role is to help de-escalate the situation, make sure the student is safe, and after the incident report to the appropriate college personnel.
 We hope the information included on this webpage supports you in your work with students.